Continual Learning of Context-dependent Processing in Neural Networks: Discussion

-If we view traditional DNNs as powerful sensory processing modules, the current approach could be understood as adding an efficient cognitive module to the system.
-This architecture is inspired by the primate brain.
-For example, the primate visual pathway is dedicated to analyzing raw visual images and eventually to represent it with $\sim100$ features in higher visual areas such as the inferotemporal cortex \cite{Lehky2014}.
-The outputs of this ``feature extractor" are then sent to the PFC for object identification and categorization \cite{Freedman2001Categorical,Hung2005,Kravitz2013}.
+If we view traditional DNNs as powerful sensory processing modules, the current approach could be understood as adding a flexible cognitive module to the system.
+This architecture was inspired by the primate brain.
+For example, the primate visual pathway is dedicated to analyzing raw visual images and eventually representing $\sim100$ features in higher visual areas such as the inferotemporal cortex \cite{Lehky2014}.
+The outputs of this “feature extractor” are then sent to the prefrontal cortex (PFC) for object identification and categorization \cite{Freedman2001Categorical,Hung2005,Kravitz2013}.
 The training of the feature extractor is difficult and time-consuming.
-In humans, it takes years or even decades for higher visual cortices to be fully developed and to reach peak performance \cite{Gomez2017}.
-However, with sufficiently developed visual cortices, humans can quickly learn new category of visual object, often by seeing just a few positive examples \cite{Xu2007}.
-By adding a cognitive module to DNN-based feature extractors, here we found a qualitatively similar behavioral trend in neural networks, suggesting that part of the mechanisms underlying fast concept forming in humans may be understood from a connectionist perspective.
-In addition to the role of supporting fast concept learning, another function of the PFC is to represent the contextual information in the form of working memory \cite{Miller2001}, which guides the selection of the sensory features that are most relevant for the current task \cite{Mante2013}.
-Such an architecture gives rise to the flexibility exhibited in primates' behavior and we demonstrated here that it can do the same for artificial neural networks.
-Interestingly, we found that in the PFC-like module in the network, the neuronal responses showed mixed selectivity to sensory features, contexts, as well as their combinations (Fig. S2), similar to what has been found for real PFC neurons \cite{Rigotti2013}.
-It would be informative to see whether the rotation of input space adopted in our PFC-like module captures the operation carried out in the real PFC. {For tasks similar to the face classification tested above, one possible solution to achieve context-dependent processing is to adding additional classifier outputs for each new task/context.
-However, this approach only works if there is no hidden layer between the feature extractor and the final output layer.
-Otherwise the shared weights between different classifier outputs will suffer from catastrophic forgetting in continuous learning, especially if the inputs are the same for all contexts.
-More importantly, adding additional classifier outputs (and all related weights) for each new task/context would lead to increasingly complex and bulky systems.
-Due to the fact that the total number of possible context could be arbitrarily large, such a solution is clearly not scalable.
-Finally, for artificial intelligence systems, the importance of the PFC-module would depend on applications.
-In a scenario that a compact system need to sequentially learn numerous contexts, similar to a human individual needing to do in his/her lifetime, the ability enabled by the PFC-module to reuse the feature representation and the classifier would be of paramount importance.}
+In humans, it takes years or even decades for higher visual cortices to become fully developed and reach peak performance \cite{Gomez2017}.
+However, with sufficiently developed visual cortices, humans can quickly learn new visual object categories, often by seeing just a few positive examples \cite{Xu2007}.
+By adding a cognitive module supporting continual learning to DNN-based feature extractors, we found a qualitatively similar behavior in neural networks.
+That is, although the training of the feature extractor is computationally difficult and requires a large number of samples, with a well-trained feature extractor, the learning of new categories can be achieved quickly.
+This suggests that the mechanisms underlying fast concept formation in humans may be understood, at least in part, from a connectionist perspective.
+In addition to the role of supporting the fast learning of new concepts, another function of the primate PFC is to represent contextual information \cite{Miller2001} and use it to select those sensory features most relevant for the current task \cite{Mante2013}.
+This gives rise to the flexibility exhibited in primate’ behavior and here we demonstrated that similar architecture can do the same in artificial neural networks.
+Interestingly, we found that in the CDP module, the neuronal responses showed mixed selectivity to sensory features, contexts, and their combinations (Supplementary Fig. 5), similar to that found for real PFC neurons \cite{Rigotti2013}.
+Thus, it would be informative to see whether the rotation of input space adopted in our CDP module captures the operation carried out in the real PFC. {For tasks similar to the face classification tested above, one possible solution to achieve context-dependent processing is to add additional classifier outputs for each new task/context.
+However, this approach only works if there is no hidden layer between the feature extractor and final output layer.
+Otherwise the shared weights between different classifier outputs will suffer from catastrophic forgetting during continual learning, especially if the inputs are the same for all contexts.
+More importantly, adding additional classifier outputs (and all related weights) for each new task/context would lead to increasingly complex and bulky systems (cf. Fig. \ref{OWM in celebA}d left).
+As the total number of possible contexts can be arbitrarily large, such a solution is clearly not scalable.
+As the total number of possible contexts can be arbitrarily large, such a solution is clearly not scalable.
+Finally, for artificial intelligence systems, the importance of the CDP-module would depend on application.
+In scenarios in which a compact system needs to learn numerous contexts "on the go", similar to what human individuals need to do within their lifetimes, the ability of the OWM-empowered CDP-module to reuse classifiers is of paramount importance.}